grvsanthosh/javaScript-ProblemSolving/Math.md

 A happy number is a number defined by the following process: Starting with any positive integer, replace the number by the sum of the squares of its digits, and repeat the process until the number equals 1 (where it will stay), or it loops endlessly in a cycle which does not include 1

 For example, let’s say your input was 19.
 The expected output would be true.
 19, when broken down into its digits, is 1 and 9.
 Those numbers squared are 1 and 81.
 1 + 81 is 82.
 82 broken into its digits is 8 and 2.
 Those numbers squared are 64 and 4, and 64 + 4 = 68.
 68 broken down into its digits is 6 and 8.
 Those numbers squared is 36 and 64.
 36 + 64 = 100.
 100 broken down into its digits is 1, 0, and 0.
 Those numbers squared and summed is 1, which makes it a happy number.

+### Fibonacci

+Each number is equal to the sum of the preceding two numbers.
+For example, 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233, 377

+### Armstrong

+It's a number that equals the sum of its digits, each raised to a power.
+For example, if you have a number like 153, it's an Armstrong number because 1^3 + 5^3 + 3^3 equals 153.